zernjs/kernel/docs/06-direct-exports.md

 **Returns:**

-- Object with the same keys, but values are runtime wrappers
+- Object with the same keys, but values are runtime proxies

 **Example:**